MicrosoftDocs/visualstudio-docs/docs/test/test-windows-store-8-1-apps-with-coded-ui-tests.md

 ---
 # Test Windows UWP Apps with Coded UI Tests

-Use this walkthrough for creating UI tests for UWP apps and XAML-based Store 8.1 apps.
+Use this walkthrough for creating UI tests for UWP apps and XAML-based 8.1 apps.

 ## Create a simple UWP app